xhyrom/discord-datamining/data/blog-posts/how-discord-creates-insights-from-trillions-of-data-points/content.md

                 <li>Table updates should run as soon as new data is available (but no sooner!)</li>
                 <li>Maintain an audit trail of mutations to each table.</li>
                 <li>Include primitives for powering data lineage and a data catalog.</li>
-                <li>Intuitive, self-serve table modifications  for stakeholder teams like engineering, data science, and machine learning.</li>
+                <li>Intuitive, self-serve table modifications&nbsp; for stakeholder teams like engineering, data science, and machine learning.</li>
-                <li>Allow for integration with  data access controls and support for  scalable privacy policy enforcement.</li>
+                <li>Allow for integration with&nbsp; data access controls and support for&nbsp; scalable privacy policy enforcement.</li>
                 <li>Ability to automatically export derived data to production datastores for use in Discord’s user-facing product.</li>
                 <li>Simple and easy to operate in the context of Discord’s infrastructure environment.<strong><br></strong></li>
             </ol>
-            <p>While existing solutions such as <a href="https://blog.getdbt.com/what-exactly-is-dbt/">dbt</a>, <a href="https://airflow.apache.org/">Airflow</a>, and <a href="https://looker.com/">Looker</a> solve for some of the above, we ultimately decided that we wanted a more custom solution that would integrate nicely with our existing systems  and give us the flexibility to extend to use cases beyond analytics.<strong><br></strong></p>
+            <p>While existing solutions such as <a href="https://blog.getdbt.com/what-exactly-is-dbt/">dbt</a>, <a href="https://airflow.apache.org/">Airflow</a>, and <a href="https://looker.com/">Looker</a> solve for some of the above, we ultimately decided that we wanted a more custom solution that would integrate nicely with our existing systems&nbsp; and give us the flexibility to extend to use cases beyond analytics.<strong><br></strong></p>
             <p>We were already using Airflow to schedule batch jobs and to process simpler datasets, but we found the following limitations:<strong><br></strong></p>
             <ol role="list">
                 <li>Writing jobs was complicated and required people to have a deep understanding of Python, SQL, and Airflow.
 This violated our requirement that DAG modifications should be self-serve.</li>